ChaituGadige/Azure-zero-to-hero/Day-03/01-basics.md

 ## Resource Groups in Azure

-A **Resource Group** in Azure is a logical container for resources that share the same lifecycle, permissions, and policies.
-It helps you organize and manage related Azure resources efficiently.
+A **Resource Group** in Azure helps you organize and manage Azure resources efficiently.
 Resources within a group can be deployed, updated, and deleted together as a single management unit.

 ### Key Points about Resource Groups: